yellow forklift in empty warehouse showing halo rule space

 OSHA requires forklifts operating outdoors, at night, or in areas that have pedestrian traffic to have headlights and brake/taillights.
 Additionally, OSHA’s Powered Industrial Truck standard states that “where appropriate to the worksite, equip trucks with additional sound producing or visual (lights/blinkers) devices.
 These devices include but aren’t limited to horns, motion alarms, and arc-lights.”

 TIP: Setting up red halo lights?
 Set your halo arc further from your forklifts for additional safety.
-Just make sure each lifts red lights are a consistent.
+Just make sure each lift’s red lights are consistent.
 After all, inconsistent warning times are less safe than no warning times at all.

 Forklift Aisle Width Minimums and Swing Radius